EngDawood/Comparing-Free-Tiers-and-Pro-Subscriptions-of-Automation-Apps/README.md

 ### Free webhook availability snapshot

+#### Hosted free tiers

-- **Make:** ✔️ Custom webhook triggers and modules are included on the free 1,000-operations plan.
+- **Make:** ✔️ Custom webhook triggers and modules ship with the free 1,000-operations allowance.
-- **n8n (self-hosted):** ✔️ Unlimited webhooks because the OSS build exposes HTTP and REST endpoints by default.
-- **Pipedream:** ✔️ HTTP triggers and REST endpoints remain available on the free tier (subject to daily event quotas).
+- **Pipedream:** ✔️ HTTP triggers and REST endpoints work on the free tier, subject to daily event quotas.
-- **Activepieces:** ✔️ Free plan users can capture inbound webhooks alongside other triggers.
+- **Activepieces:** ✔️ Captures inbound webhooks on the free SaaS plan in addition to scheduled triggers.
-- **IFTTT:** ✔️ The Webhooks service works on the free tier, but you are capped at two active applets.
+- **IFTTT:** ✔️ The Webhooks service remains available, but only two applets can be active.
-- **Zoho Flow:** ✔️ Free organisations can fire webhook triggers, though rate limits apply.
+- **Zoho Flow:** ✔️ Webhook triggers fire on the free tier, although rate limits apply.
-- **Pabbly Connect:** ✔️ Every workflow can start with a webhook while staying within the 100-task allowance.
+- **Pabbly Connect:** ✔️ Every workflow can start with a webhook inside the 100-task monthly allowance.

-- **Windmill (self-hosted):** ✔️ HTTP triggers are unrestricted when you manage the runtime yourself.
+#### Self-hosted deployments (infrastructure required)

+- **n8n self-hosted:** ✔️ Unlimited webhooks via HTTP nodes; you cover hosting, TLS, and scaling.
+- **Activepieces self-hosted:** ✔️ Docker deployment exposes webhook triggers, but you pay for servers and monitoring.
+- **Windmill:** ✔️ Self-managed instances allow unrestricted HTTP triggers;
+  runtime costs depend on your environment.
-- **Huginn:** ✔️ Agent endpoints act as webhooks with no metering beyond your server resources.
+- **Huginn:** ✔️ Agents expose webhook-style endpoints with no platform quotas, limited only by your hardware.

+#### Free tiers without inbound webhooks

-- **Zapier:** ❌ Webhooks by Zapier is a premium app and needs a paid plan.
+- **Zapier:** ❌ Webhooks by Zapier is a premium app that requires a paid plan.
-- **Microsoft Power Automate:** ❌ HTTP request triggers sit behind premium connectors.
+- **Microsoft Power Automate:** ❌ HTTP request triggers sit behind premium connector licensing.
-- **Bardeen:** ❌ No inbound webhooks; automation executes inside the browser.
+- **Bardeen:** ❌ Browser-focused automation; no inbound webhook support.
-- **OttoKit:** ❌ Focuses on WordPress events and does not expose general web hooks.
+- **OttoKit:** ❌ WordPress-specific triggers only; no generic webhooks.
-- **Automate.io:** ⚠️ Platform discontinued (September 2022); webhook support
+- **Automate.io:** ⚠️ Service discontinued in 2022; webhook support is no
-  no longer available.
+  longer available.

 > **Tip:** Providers adjust webhook access frequently—check the pricing or
 > quota page before committing critical workflows.